Immersive Tech for Pain and Anxiety Relief in Procedural Care

 The first portion of the session will outline the clinical and developmental rationale for exploring immersive VR in a pediatric setting (30 minutes).
 Participants will learn how the presenter assessed various technology options and ultimately selected a system designed for clinical use, prioritizing factors such as infection control compatibility, pediatric fit, ease of cleaning, and alignment with procedural steps.

-To illustrate practical application, real-world case examples will be shared (30 minutes), highlighting how VR supported coping, reduced visible distress, and improved procedural flow.
+To illustrate practical application, real-world case examples will be shared, highlighting how VR supported coping, reduced visible distress, and improved procedural flow.
 These examples will include children with previous procedural trauma, neurodivergent needs, and high procedural anxiety.

 Informed by the Starlight VR Distraction Therapy Report (2022), the session will emphasize that immersive tools are most effective when introduced and supported by trained child life professionals.
 Participants will learn how therapeutic rapport, preparation, and child-led coping were integrated into each VR-supported interaction.